 Aaron M. Altschul was a devoted member and leader of Temple Micah.
 He was a serious lifelong student of Judaism as well as an internationally renowned biochemist.
 After his death in 1994, the Temple Micah Board dedicated an annual scholar in residence weekend in his memory.
 Every March we invite a learned scholar to teach us, as we honor Altschul’s many contributions to our community.

-We welcome Merri Arian as our next scholar-in-residence on February 24-26, 2017.
+In February 2017 we welcomed Merri Arian as our scholar-in-residence.
 Professor Arian serves on the faculty of the Debbie Friedman School of Sacred Music and the Rabbinical School of the New York campus of Hebrew Union College-Jewish Institute of Religion.

 Contact: Cantor Meryl Weiner